Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 }
 ~~~~~

-To set shapes, clipping planes, GD&Ts and notes selected for the view use one of overloaded *SetView* methods of *XCAFDoc_ViewTool*.
+To set shapes, clipping planes, GD\&Ts and notes selected for the view use one of overloaded *SetView* methods of *XCAFDoc_ViewTool*.
 To set only clipping planes one should use *SetClippingPlanes* method.
 ~~~~~
 TDF_LabelSequence aShapes; ...